Ecoship

 Review of Ecoship

-Peace Boat's Ecoship cruise ship is an eco-friendly passenger vessel concept created by "Peace Boat" (Japanese non-profit organization).
-Before Ecoship, Peace Boat operated themed cruises on chartered passenger ships.
-The new vessel was initially scheduled for delivery in June 2020 (Olympic Games in Tokyo) but the entire project was postponed due to the Coronavirus crisis.
+Peace Boat's Ecoship cruise ship is an eco-friendly passenger vessel concept developed by "Peace Boat," a Japanese non-profit organization.
+Before the Ecoship project, Peace Boat operated themed cruises on chartered passenger ships.
+The new vessel was initially scheduled for delivery in June 2020 (for the Olympic Games in Tokyo), but the project was postponed due to the Coronavirus crisis.

 Peace Boat Ecoship

-Since its establishment in 1983, the Shinjuku Tokyo-based Peace Boat organization has launched over 90 ship cruises.
-They are manned by international volunteers traveling to regions that have experienced or are currently experiencing social unrest.
-Peace Boat cruises offer educational opportunities, with onboard held conferences related to global events.
-It also provides humanitarian aid at various port stops and visits local organizations.
+Since its establishment in 1983, the Shinjuku Tokyo-based Peace Boat organization has launched more than 90 cruises.
+These voyages are staffed by international volunteers who travel to regions affected by, or still experiencing, social unrest.
+Peace Boat cruises provide educational opportunities through onboard conferences on global issues, deliver humanitarian aid at various ports, and collaborate with local organizations.

 Peace Boat Ecoship

-In April 2014, in Germany Peace Boat held a workshop that gathered experts from various marine industry sectors, including vessel engineering and architecture, energy efficiency, renewable energy, maritime law.
-The workshop was themed on a new cruise ship design of an eco-friendly new vessel.
-In December 2015, Peace Boat revealed the "Ecoship" concept at the UN's 21st Climate Change conference in Paris France.
+In April 2014, Peace Boat held a workshop in Germany, bringing together experts from multiple maritime industries, including vessel engineering, architecture, energy efficiency, renewable energy, and maritime law.
+The workshop focused on designing a new eco-friendly cruise ship.
+In December 2015, Peace Boat unveiled the "Ecoship" concept at the UN’s 21st Climate Change Conference in Paris, France.

 Peace Boat Ecoship

-In June 2017, Peace Boat signed a letter of intent with the Finnish shipbuilding company Arctech Helsinki Shipyard to build the Ecoship cruise ship.
-The 750-cabin/2000-passenger vessel was scheduled for delivery in 2020-Q2.
+In June 2017, Peace Boat signed a letter of intent with Finnish shipbuilder Arctech Helsinki Shipyard to construct the Ecoship.
+The 750-cabin, 2000-passenger vessel was originally scheduled for delivery in Q2 2020.

-Ecoship features nature-inspired architectural design developed by the company Oliver Design (Spain).
-The vessel also has a laboratory (observatory) for climate change and marine researches.
+Ecoship features a nature-inspired architectural design developed by Oliver Design (Spain).
+The ship also houses a laboratory and observatory dedicated to climate change and marine research.

-The 55,000 GT Peace Boat cruise ship uses hybrid propulsion (diesel-electric with Azipod units) in order to reduce CO2 emissions by 40%.
-The ship also features an aerodynamic (whale-inspired) above-waterline hull shape and non-toxic hull coating mimicking fish skin.
+The 55,000 GT Ecoship uses hybrid propulsion (diesel-electric with Azipod units) to reduce CO2 emissions by 40%.
+She also features an aerodynamic, whale-inspired hull above the waterline and a non-toxic coating that mimics fish skin.

 Peace Boat Ecoship

-Public spaces and cabins are comfortable and spacious, appealing to the humans' connection with nature and also based on biophilic principles.
-The ship features an outdoor garden, aft-located open-air show lounge (amphitheater with tiered seating and pool deck with 3 jacuzzis), midship-located pool deck (with a rectangular swimming pool and a large jacuzzi), top-deck Sun Deck (combined with the ship's solar panels area), fore-located open-air panoramic lounge (amphitheater with tiered seating), panoramic (glass-walled) elevators, energy recycling, closed-loop water system, zero water discharge, highly reduced green gas emissions.
+Public spaces and cabins are designed to be comfortable, spacious, and closely connected with nature, following biophilic principles.
+Amenities include an outdoor garden, an aft open-air show lounge (amphitheater with tiered seating), a pool deck with three jacuzzis, a midship pool deck with a rectangular swimming pool and large jacuzzi, a top-deck Sun Deck integrated with solar panels, a forward open-air panoramic lounge (amphitheater with tiered seating), glass-walled panoramic elevators, energy recycling, a closed-loop water system, zero water discharge, and significantly reduced greenhouse gas emissions.

-The vessel is equipped with kinetic floors, 10 retractable wind generators, 10 retractable photovoltaic sails, top-deck solar farm (sized 6000 m2 / 64580 ft2).
-The self-sustained garden uses recycled organic waste, recycled wastewater and rainwater.
+The vessel is equipped with kinetic floors, 10 retractable wind generators, 10 retractable photovoltaic sails, and a top-deck solar farm (6000 m² / 64,580 ft²).
+The self-sustained garden uses recycled organic waste, treated wastewater, and rainwater.

-The Peace Boat Ecoship is powered by dual-fuel engines using LNG (liquefied natural gas) and MDO (marine diesel oil).
-These are also future-ready hybrid engines running on biofuels.
-Cleaner-burning LNG is used as the main fuel for the engines.
-The photovoltaic sails (sails built with integral solar panels) and retractable wind generators (mounted on 10 masts) help the vessel to reduce the use of fuel during low wind conditions, which utilizes approx 20% less propulsion energy.
-The propulsion system is based on alternative fuel generated from galley/kitchen waste.
+The Ecoship is powered by dual-fuel engines running on LNG (liquefied natural gas) and MDO (marine diesel oil), and is future-ready to operate with biofuels.
+LNG is the primary fuel.
+Photovoltaic sails (with integrated solar panels) and retractable wind generators (on 10 masts) reduce fuel consumption by about 20% by lowering propulsion energy needs during low wind conditions.
+Additional alternative fuel is generated from galley and kitchen waste.

-The ship's air-conditioning and heating are powered by recycled waste energy derived from the main engine.
-This reduces the onboard electricity load by about 50%.
-The ship's aerodynamic upper hull shape further saves fuel.
-The hull's air bubble lubrication system reduces the hull-water resistance.
+The ship’s air-conditioning and heating systems are powered by recycled waste energy from the main engines, cutting onboard electricity demand by about 50%.
+The aerodynamic upper hull design further improves fuel efficiency, while the air bubble lubrication system reduces hull-water resistance.

-The radical waste-energy recovery reuses 80% of the energy that is normally lost in the water and air.
-The energy storage is managed by a combination of hot and ice storage tanks and the latest technology for batteries.
+The waste-energy recovery system reuses up to 80% of energy that would normally be lost to water and air.
+Energy storage is supported by hot and ice storage tanks combined with advanced battery technologies.

-The vessel is classed "Type C" and "PC7" (Polar Class 7 / ice class).
-This is also the world's first cruise liner that harnesses wind energy.
+The vessel is classified as "Type C" and "PC7" (Polar Class 7 / ice class).
+She is also the world’s first cruise liner designed to harness wind energy.

 Photos of Ecoship